rumeysaturgut/rumeysaturgut/README.md

-I'm so glad you explored my GitHub profile and now here you are 🤩 I'm software engineer who so passionate about her profession and does her best to follow the development of the software world.
+I'm so glad you explored my GitHub profile and now here you are 🤩 I'm software engineer who is so passionate about her profession and does her best to follow the development of the software world.
 I can't wait to share more of my projects here as my knowledge improves! 💃🏻

 ### Contact with me
   <a href="https://medium.com/@rumeysaturgutt" target="_blank">